apparebit/demicode/README.md

       - Clean up UCD file loading.
 Eliminate most boilerplate and private helper functions in `demicode.ucd`.
       - Eliminate global instance of `UnicodeCharacterDatabase`.
-Leverage independent instance for collection statistics, eliminating need for two tool runs to collect all data.
+Leverage independent instance for collecting statistics, eliminating need for two tool runs to collect all data.
   - **v0.7.0** (2023/09/06) Clearly distinguish between user errors and
     unexpected exceptions; print traceback only for the latter.
 Modularize test